victorpoluceno/collectd-influxdb/README.md

   suffixed onto the metric name regardless.

-* `FlushIntervalSecs` - This value determines how frequently metrics are posted to the Librato Metrics API.
+* `FlushIntervalSecs` - This value determines how frequently metrics are posted to the InfluxDB HTTP API.
 This **does not** control how frequently metrics are collected; that is controlled by the collectd option [`Interval`](http://collectd.org/wiki/index.php/Interval).
-  Each interval period that collectd reads metrics, the Librato plugin will calculate how long it has been since the last flush to Librato Metrics and will POST all collected metrics to Librato if it has been longer than `FlushIntervalSecs` seconds.
+  Each interval period that collectd reads metrics, the InfluxDB plugin will calculate how long it has been since the last flush to InfluxDB API and will POST all collected metrics to InfluxDB if it has been longer than `FlushIntervalSecs` seconds.

   Internally there is a hard limit on the maximum number of metrics